2021 Best Psychology Colleges for Non-Traditional Students in District of Columbia

 Best Psychology Schools for Non-Traditional Students

 Georgetown University tops the 2021 list of our schools in District of Columbia that are best for non-traditional psychology students.
-Georgetown is a very large private not-for-profit school located in the city of Washington.
+Georgetown is a fairly large private not-for-profit school located in the city of Washington.
 Georgetown did well in our major quality rankings, too.
 It placed #1 on our Best Colleges for Psychology in District of Columbia list.

 Our rankings recognize Trinity Washington University as the #2 school in this year's rankings.
-Located in the city of Washington, Trinity College is a private not-for-profit college with a small student population.
+Located in the large city of Washington, Trinity College is a private not-for-profit school with a small student population.
 In addition to being on our best for non-traditional students list, Trinity College has also earned the #5 rank in our Best Colleges for Psychology in District of Columbia ranking.

-The student loan default rate at Trinity College is lower than is typical, just 4.0% of students default in three years.
+The school has a low student loan default rate of 4.0%.
 876 students at Trinity College are exclusively online.
-748 students are part time.
+748 of Trinity College students are attending part time.

 American University landed the #3 spot in our 2021 best psychology schools for non-traditional students.
-Located in the large city of Washington, The American University is a private not-for-profit school with a fairly large student population.
+Located in the city of Washington, The American University is a private not-for-profit school with a fairly large student population.
 The American University not only placed well in our non-traditional rankings.
 It is also #3 on our Best Colleges for Psychology in District of Columbia list.

 Howard University earned the #4 spot in our 2021 rankings.
-Howard is a large private not-for-profit school located in the city of Washington.
+Howard is a fairly large private not-for-profit school located in the city of Washington.
 Howard also made our Best Colleges for Psychology in District of Columbia list, coming in at #4.

 The Integrated Postsecondary Education Data System (IPEDS) from the National Center for Education Statistics (NCES), a branch of the U.S. Department of Education (DOE) serves as the core of the rest of our data about colleges.